 There are the Big ‘T’ traumas associated with life and death situations and the small ‘t’ developmental traumas that occur during development in responses to our environment.

-For Rothschild (2000) the key point is that developmental trauma results from repetitive interactions that modify behaviour.
+Small ’t' developmental trauma results from repetitive interactions that modify behaviour.
 The child creates a defence against the pain, anxiety and frustration of their basic needs not being met.
-In contrast, shock trauma does not develop over time but is a reflexive process regulated by the limbic system and outside an individuals control.
-These reflexes are the fight, flight, freeze responses previously mentioned and operate in response to extreme threat.
+In contrast, big ’T’ shock trauma does not develop over time but is a reflexive process regulated by the limbic system and outside an individuals control.
+These reflexes are the fight, flight, freeze responses previously mentioned and operate in response to extreme threat (see Rothschild, 2000)

-Wallin (2007) places much greater emphasis on these small ‘t’ traumas, which result from the child’s repeated experiences of fear, helplessness, humiliation, shame and/or abandonment in relation to attachment figures who provided no repair.
-These small ‘t’ traumas can result in ‘primitive mechanisms of self protection such as dissociation and projective identification’ (Wallin, 2007).
-These clients can find the therapeutic relationship itself intolerable leading to fragmentation, disintegration and dissociation.
+David Wallin (2007) in his book Attachment in Psychotherapy writes about the significance of small ‘t’ traumas, which result from a child’s repeated experiences of fear, helplessness, humiliation, shame and/or abandonment in relation to attachment figures who provided no repair.
+These small ‘t’ traumas can result in ‘primitive mechanisms of self protection such as dissociation and projective identification’.
+What is significant for these people is that they experience the therapeutic relationship itself as intolerable in a way that leads to further fragmentation, disintegration and dissociation.

 From a biodynamic psychology* perspective trauma persists because we have been unable to restore our internal equilibrium and retained within the autonomic nervous system is a residue of the disturbance.
 For example a baby who has had a hard struggle through the birth canal recovers unscathed as a result of being able to fully rest and recuperate on the mother’s body.
 Given an atmosphere of security and trust we recover even from severe trauma but without this emotional cycles cannot complete.